 Ingredients for This Steam Fried Snow Peas Recipe

 - Fresh snow peas.
 For best results look for crisp, green pods of medium-size.
 The larger the pods the more fibrous they are.

 - Cooking oil.
 We often use an olive oil blend fashioned for sauteing because of its high burning point.
 Any similar cooking oil will work.
-If you use peanut oil or a flavored one such as chili the snow peas will take on its flavors.
+If you use peanut oil or a flavored one such as chili or sesame oil the snow peas will take on its flavors.

 - Garlic.
 Completely optional, but a couple of minced garlic cloves add a lot of compatible flavor.